wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 All blessings come from within.
 Turn within.
 ‘I am’ you know.
-Be with it all the time you can spare, until you revert to it spontaneously.
+Be with it all the time you can spare, until you revert to it spontaneöusly.
 There is no simpler and easier way.

 <script>